 There are 2 main differences between Breeze’s first class and that of a mainline carrier such as American: passengers will still only get a drink and snack rather than a full meal, and there is no lounge access included with the ticket.

 Hot Tip: Lounge access isn’t just for those flying in business or first class.
-Our guide to the best credit cards for complimentary airport lounge access shows how you can fly Breeze and still relax ahead of your flight in a lounge.
+Our guide to the best credit cards for lounge access shows how you can fly Breeze and still relax ahead of your flight in a lounge.

 Breeze’s introduction of its new A220-300s, complete with first class seats, is definitely something to be excited about.